An analysis of ssh bruteforce attacks

 Obscurity

-This set look like some well-known "security through obscurity" usernames.
-I remember seeing this as actual advice, once upon a time.
+that set look like some well-known "security through obscurity" usernames.
+I remember seeing that as actual advice, once upon a time.

 1 r00t